Themes in Godot 3

 Click Add Class Items

 Chose the Button from the drop-down list and click Add All.
-On the right-hand side in the Inspector you now will find Colors, Constants, Fonts, and Styles.
+On the right-hand side of the Inspector you now will find Colors, Constants, Fonts, and Styles.
 You can customize them just as you like.
 Don’t forget to save the theme, when you are done.
 Every GUI element that you add will show up in the Inspector and will be customizable.
-Now you can add this newly created theme to every button and it will change its look accordingly.
+Now you can add this newly created theme to every button, and it will change its look accordingly.
 Also, every child node will automatically use the parent theme.
 If you change the theme, all buttons will change too.

 Themes in Godot 3 are great for bigger projects